Monday, June 8, 2015

 Photo: Jose Alberto Hermosillo.

 Los Angeles, CA. 05-27-2015.
-The Second Annual Premios Platino of Iberoamerican Cinema announced its nominations with the notorious absence of Mexican films in the top categories.
-Even with the lack of nominations, Mexican Stars Kate Del Castillo, Eugenio Derbez and Alessandra Rosaldo attracted the media that crowded the trendy Andaz Hotel on the Sunset Strip.
+The Second Annual Premios Platino of Iberoamerican Cinema announced its nominations, marked by the notable absence of Mexican films in the top categories.
+Despite the lack of nominations, Mexican stars Kate Del Castillo, Eugenio Derbez, and Alessandra Rosaldo drew media attention, with reporters crowding the trendy Andaz Hotel on the Sunset Strip.

 Photo by: Jose A. Hermosillo.

-The nominations clearly favored the Spanish productions and co-productions.
-Almodovar's El Deseo co-produced with Argentina "Wild Tales" got 10 nominations.
-The Spanish film “La Isla Minima/Marshland” got nine.
-“Conducta/Behavior” from Cuba got eight.
-“Mr. Kaplan” the dark comedy from Uruguay got seven, and “Pelo Malo/Bad Hair” from Venezuela, which was shown at Outfest 2014, got six nominations.
+The nominations clearly favored Spanish productions and co-productions.
+Almodovar’s El Deseo co-produced with Argentina on “Wild Tales,” which received 10 nominations.
+The Spanish film “La Isla Minima/Marshland” received nine.
+“Conducta/Behavior” from Cuba received eight.
+“Mr. Kaplan,” the dark comedy from Uruguay, received seven nominations, and “Pelo Malo/Bad Hair” from Venezuela, shown at Outfest 2014, received six nominations.

-Elvi Cano (Executive Director of EGEDA USA and Premios Platino) introduced the event, saying they chose Los Angeles because is the most cinematic city in the world.
+Elvi Cano (Executive Director of EGEDA USA and Premios Platino) introduced the event, explaining that Los Angeles was chosen because it is the most cinematic city in the world.

-The ceremony will air live on 17 channels of the 23 participating countries, including the USA, Latin-America, Spain and Portugal.
+The ceremony will air live on 17 of the 23 participating countries’ channels, including those in the USA, Latin America, Spain, and Portugal.

-Iberoamerica produced 760 films last year, some of those were taken in consideration for the awards.
+Iberoamerica produced 760 films last year, some of which were considered for the awards.
 Elvi added: “This year the Platino has four new categories: cinematography, editing, sound, and art direction.”

-Gonzalo Elvira (filmmaker and representative of FIPCS Mexico) announced that the second edition of the awards will be in Marbella, Spain July 18th.
+Gonzalo Elvira (filmmaker and representative of FIPCS México) announced that the second edition of the awards will be held in Marbella, Spain, on July 18th.

 Photo by Jose A. Hermosillo.

-Eugenio Derbez (“Instructions Not Included”) spoke about the award in a funny way, comparing it’s shape with the one of a Cuban woman.
+Eugenio Derbez (“Instructions Not Included”) joked about the award, comparing its shape to that of a Cuban woman.

-Minutes after, Eugenio handed out a well deserved trophy to the American Cinematheque for their unconditional support of Latin films.
+Minutes later, Eugenio handed the American Cinematheque a well-deserved trophy for its unconditional support of Latin films.

 Kate Del Castillo.
 Photo by Jose A. Hermosillo.

-Actress and singer Alessandra Rosaldo and Juan Carlos Arciniegas read the nominations.
-It was strange not to hear any Mexican productions on the top categories.
+Actress and singer Alessandra Rosaldo and Juan Carlos Arciniegas announced the nominations.
+It was strange not to hear any Mexican productions in the top categories.

-The most competitive category is the best Original Score with legendary film composers such as Roque Baños (“Old Boy,” “Cantinflas”) for “El niño,” two times Oscar winner Gustavo Santaolalla for “Wild Tales,” and L.A.’s Symphonic Conductor Gustavo Dudamel’s “Libertador.”
+The most competitive category is Best Original Score, featuring legendary film composers such as Roque Baños (“Old Boy,” “Cantinflas”) for “El niño,” two-time Oscar winner Gustavo Santaolalla for “Wild Tales,” and L.A.’s Symphonic Conductor Gustavo Dudamel for “Libertador.”

-Spanish actor Oscar Jaenada was nominated for Best Actor for the big Mexican production “Cantinflas,” the film failed big time to get recognition in other categories including best art direction, a decision that makes no sense in comparison with other nominees such as the Cuban film “Conducta/Behavior” that have natural scenarios, rooftops and beach scenes.
+Spanish actor Oscar Jaenada was nominated for Best Actor for the major Mexican production “Cantinflas.”
+The film failed to receive recognition in other categories.
+One of them is Best Art Direction, a decision that makes no sense when compared with other nominees, such as the Cuban film “Conducta/Behavior,” which features natural settings, rooftops, and beach scenes.

-In the technical categories the nominations were subjective and unfair, giving them to the nominees for best picture only, an unfair practice for not recognizing the diversity of other Latin films worth to mention in other categories.
+In the technical categories, the nominations were subjective and unfair, giving them only to the best-picture nominees.
+This unfair practice failed to recognize the diversity of other Latin films worthy of mention in other categories.

-Latinos are fighting to get recognition in Hollywood, but failed to recognize each other at the Platino Awards.
+Latinos are fighting to gain recognition in Hollywood, but failed to recognize one another at the Platino Awards.

-Mexican productions got only two nominations on the small categories: best documentary: Gael García Bernal's “Who is Dayani Cristal?”
-And for best animated feature: “La leyenda de las Momias de Guanajuato.”
+Mexican productions got only two nominations in the small categories: best documentary, Gael García Bernal's “Who’s Dayani Cristal?”
+And for Best Animated Feature: “La leyenda de las Momias de Guanajuato.”

-Some of this year's great Mexican movies were left out, such as: the winner of best director in the San Sebastian Film Festival “Club Sandwich”, this year Ariel winner for best picture “Güeros,” the box office hit “Buen Día, Ramón,” the amazing performances of Harold Torres and Carlos Bardem in “González,” the Goya submission “La Dictadura Perfecta,” and the documentaries: “Quebranto,” “Purgatorio,” and “H2Omx.”
+Some of this year's great Mexican movies were left out, including: “Club Sandwich,” the winner of best director at the San Sebastian Film Festival; “Güeros,” this year's Ariel winner for best picture; the box office hit “Buen Día, Ramón”; the amazing performances of Harold Torres and Carlos Bardem in “González; the Goya submission “La Dictadura Perfecta”; and the documentaries “Quebranto,” “Purgatorio,” and “H2Omx.”

-Our hope for the next year Premios Platino could be more “Academic” and with more categories, perhaps, including best supporting actor and supporting actress, best original song, best makeup and best scrip adaptation.
+Our hope for the next year is that Premios Platino could be more “academic” and include more categories, perhaps best supporting actor and supporting actress, best original song, best makeup, and best script adaptation.

-The awards should be much more inclusive and more democratic that also can include Latin productions made in other languages such: Maya, English, or any other language: this year Cannes’ winner for best screenplay “Chronic,” Guatemala’s “Ixcanul,” the Berlin winner for best debut film “600 Miles,” and the Sundance sensation “Me, Earl and the Dying Girl.”
+The awards should be much more inclusive and democratic, and should also include Latin productions made in other languages, such as Maya, English, or any other language.
+This year, Cannes’ winner for best screenplay, “Chronic,” Guatemala’s “Ixcanul,” the Berlin winner for best debut film, “600 Miles,” and the Sundance sensation “Me, Earl and the Dying Girl” could be included.

-The award ceremony, the location, and the organization were looking spectacular like last year's hosted in Panama.
+The award ceremony, location, and organization looked spectacular, like last year's in Panama.

-We hope Premios Platino continue growing and bringing together films, filmmakers, film critics, and film lovers from all Iberoamerica and from other places of the world.
+We hope Premios Platino continue to grow and bring together films, filmmakers, film critics, and film lovers from all of Iberoamerica and from other parts of the world.

 And the Nominees for the Second Annual Premios Platino of Iberoamerican Cinema are: